-- Action S 1.19 Community Centers and Recreation Spaces.
+Action S 1.20 Community Centers and Recreation Spaces.
 Create an inventory of existing community center facilities and recreation spaces and assess their readiness to serve as a community shelter during a disaster.
-Following the inventory, create a facilities improvement plan that addresses deficiencies found in each facility or recreation space to improve resilience and disaster preparedness in the city. - Action S 1.20 Rebuilding Priorities.
-Establish rebuilding priorities and procedures in the event of a major disaster to expedite reconstruction and enhance access to funding opportunities with special emphasis on equity priority communities that are more vulnerable to climate hazards. - Action S 1.21 Resilient Power Systems.
-Explore the feasibility of on-site power generation and storage at City facilities to reduce reliance on regional power infrastructure in case of a hazard-caused power outage. - Action S 1.22 Public Safety Outreach.
+Following the inventory, create a facilities improvement plan that addresses deficiencies found in each facility or recreation space to improve resilience and disaster preparedness in the city.

+Action S 1.21 Rebuilding Priorities.
+Establish rebuilding priorities and procedures in the event of a major disaster to expedite reconstruction and enhance access to funding opportunities with special emphasis on equity priority communities that are more vulnerable to climate hazards.

+Action S 1.22 Resilient Power Systems.
+Explore the feasibility of on-site power generation and storage at City facilities to reduce reliance on regional power infrastructure in case of a hazard-caused power outage.

+Action S 1.23 Public Safety Outreach.
 Develop a public safety education program to increase public awareness of potential hazards, City's emergency readiness and response program, and evacuation routes.
-Target public education programs to segments of the community that are most vulnerable to hazards and safety risks. - Action S 1.23 Community Training.
-Collaborate with SMC Fire to provide emergency preparedness trainings to maintain and expand existing Community Emergency Response Teams (CERTs). - Action S 1.24 Emergency Infrastructure and Equipment.
+Target public education programs to segments of the community that are most vulnerable to hazards and safety risks.

+Action S 1.24 Community Training.
+Collaborate with SMC Fire to provide emergency preparedness trainings to maintain and expand existing Community Emergency Response Teams (CERTs).

+- Action S 1.25 Emergency Infrastructure and Equipment.
 Establish systems to ensure that traffic lights at major intersections, communications and radio infrastructure, and other critical infrastructure continues to function in the event of a localized power outage.
-Repair any damaged sets of infrastructure or equipment as needed to continue City operations. - Action S 1.25 Continuity of Operations.
-Regularly review, update, and implement the San Mateo Continuity of Operations/Continuity of Government Plan. - Action S 1.26 Response Time Study.
-Conduct a Response Time Study to provide a data-driven understanding of how future roadway safety improvements could impact emergency response times and use this information to adjust proposed roadway improvements as needed. - Action S 1.27 Emergency Notification System.
+Repair any damaged sets of infrastructure or equipment as needed to continue City operations. - Action S 1.26 Continuity of Operations.
+Regularly review, update, and implement the San Mateo Continuity of Operations/Continuity of Government Plan. - Action S 1.27 Response Time Study.
+Conduct a Response Time Study to provide a data-driven understanding of how future roadway safety improvements could impact emergency response times and use this information to adjust proposed roadway improvements as needed. - Action S 1.28 Future Emergency Needs.
+Assess future emergency service needs during each update to the Safety Element. - Action S 1.29 Emergency Notification System.
 Develop an emergency notification system (e.g., SMC Alert and Nixle) for flood-prone neighborhoods and businesses before, during, and after a climate hazard event, to assist with evacuation and other support activities.
-This includes coordination with the San Mateo County Flood and Sea Level Rise Resiliency District (One-Shoreline) on its early flood warning notification system.
+This includes coordination with the San Mateo County Flood and Sea Level Rise Resiliency District (OneShoreline) on its early flood warning notification system.